TolikPylypchuk/SharpHook/docs/articles/os-constraints.md

 ### Text Entry Simulation

-On macOS applications are not required to process text entry simulation, but most of them should handle it correctly.
+On macOS, applications are not required to process text entry simulation, but most of them should handle it correctly.

 ## Linux